quii/go-specs-greet/README.md

 ## Write the minimal amount of code for the test to run and check the failing test output

 Hold your nose, and remember we can refactor when the test is passing.
 Here's the code for our driver in `driver.go`

+TODO: just implement interface on driver first, and then do Dockerfiles

 ```go
 package go_specs_greet